 Contact one or more of the hard money lenders and present your loan scenario.
 Then interview the lenders and choose the lender with whom you feel the most comfortable.

 Frequently Asked Questions about Finding Commercial Hard Money Lenders:

 How does the Private Money Lending Guide help me find Commercial Hard Money Lenders?

-Our guide will give you the information necessary to directly contact a commercial hard money mortgage lender to borrow hard money.
-Since you are able to choose lenders by loan type, it’s the best directory of commercial hard money mortgage lenders in the country.
+Our guide gives you direct contact to a commercial hard money mortgage lender to borrow hard money.
+And, since you are able to choose lenders by loan type, it’s the best directory of commercial hard money mortgage lenders in the country.

 What is the best way to find commercial hard money loans?